-Both semesters of undergraduate practicum and graduate students' first four semesters of clinical experience will take place on campus at the Roseman Center for Speech, Language, and Hearing and will be followed by one semester of Pediatric Externship and one semester of Adult Externship in the Quad Cities community.
-Clinical Supervisors will provide extensive support for the first two semesters (summer and fall) and gradually will decrease support, if appropriate, as students function increasingly independently and gain competence and confidence in working with their clients.
-Each term, an experience tracking record will be consulted for each clinician to ensure that students are receiving a sufficiently diverse clinical experience.
+Both semesters of undergraduate practicum and graduate students' first four semesters of clinical experience will take place on campus at the Roseman Center for Speech, Language, and Hearing and will be followed by one semester of Pediatric Externship and one semester of Adult Externship.
+Clinical supervisors will offer varying degrees of support based on the experience and skill level of the student clinicians.
+As the students become more proficient and self-reliant in their work with clients, the level of supervision will be appropriately reduced to promote their independence and build their competence and confidence.
+Each term, an experience tracking record will be consulted for each student clinician to ensure that students are receiving a sufficiently diverse clinical experience.